Frequently Asked Questions

 -

-What do I need to know about working with an Intern Counsellor?
+What do I need to know about working with a Pre-Licensed Therapist?

-I work under the clinical supervision of an experienced Registered Clinical Counsellor (RCC), and have completed all requirements of my Master of Counselling, with the exception of my practicum (in completion through East Vancouver Counselling).
-For the duration of my practicum, I’m able to offer low-cost counselling services, making therapy more accessible to you while still providing high-quality care.
+I work under the clinical supervision of an experienced Registered Clinical Counsellor (RCC), and have completed all requirements of my Master of Counselling with the exception of my final practicum course.
+As I await my licensure, I’m able to offer reduced counselling rates, making therapy more accessible to you while still providing high-quality care.

 -

-What's the difference between a counsellor, psychotherapist, and psychologist?
+What's the difference between a therapist, counsellor, psychotherapist, and psychologist?

 -